 Buying a high performing paddle board and settling for a cheap throw-in paddle is like putting cheap tires on a Ferrari.
 In the same way that tires transfer the power generated by the engine of your car into motion on the pavement, the paddle is what transfers your body’s energy to the water and moves your board forward.
 The performance advantages of a great paddleboard won’t do much for you if you have a mediocre paddle holding you back.

-The average paddler can take near 1500 strokes in an hour of moderate intensity paddling.
+The average paddler can take up to 1500 strokes in an hour of moderate intensity paddling.
 Think about what that means in terms of how your paddle affects your paddling experience.